nreese/kibana-plugin-notes/README.md

 ### [Indexed Array](https://github.com/elastic/kibana/blob/6.0/src/ui/public/indexed_array/indexed_array.js#L24)
-An array with some methods added to make searching easy.
+An array with some special methods added to make searching easy.

 ```
 // this is generally a data-structure that IndexedArray is good for managing